Hôtel Grimod de La Reynière

+Description

 The layout of the rooms is known from a relief by the architect Johann Christian Kammsetzer, preserved at Cracow.
 The grand salon and the state rooms gave onto an English garden spread between the south facade and the gardens of the Champs-Élysées.
 The dining room was located in the west wing, between two courtyards and a small, oval internal garden, with heating.
 Two fountains were placed in a gallery between the kitchen and the buffet, a gallery reached through a billiards room and an octagonal hall.
 On the other side of the main courtyard was a picture gallery and a library, which gave onto Rue de la Bonne-Morue.

 In the interior, Charles-Louis Clérisseau and Étienne de La Vallée Poussin executed the first decorative scheme in Europe to be inspired by the new archaeological discoveries at Pompeii and Herculanum.
 A set of eight painted boiseries depicting sixteen scenes from the life of Achilles were sold in 1850 and are now in the collection of the Victoria and Albert Museum in London.